 Welcome to our web site.
-Grace Bible Chapel
+Grace Bible

-Jesus Christ and serve Him, please plan to
+the Lord Jesus Christ and serve Him,

 listing of our services on "Our Meetings"

 page.
 Please visit the "Links" page, too.

 Grace Bible Chapel of Springfield, Illinois

 J J ROUTLEY

 |AUGUST 18, 2019

 |AUGUST 25, 2019

 “…I would rather speak five words that can be understood, in order to teach others, than speak thousands of words in